 We run Mautic in the following configuration.
 On our virtual host, we run Ubuntu Linux 16.04 with Nginx as the web server and MariaDB (a more open drop-in replacement for MySQL) as the database.
 We use ufw as the firewall, and Let's Encrypt for (automatically) procuring signed SSL certs.

-We use AWS's Simple Email Service for sending outgoing email (running your own email servers is hard - not something to be entered into lightly), and we run Docker containers and the additional Docker Compose scripts.
+We use AWS's Simple Email Service for sending outgoing email to minimise the likelihood of being spam binned by people's overzealous mailservers, and we run Docker containers and the additional Docker Compose scripts.

 Preparing the host